NathanThus/NathanThus/README.md

 # 💫 About Me:
-🎮 Embedded Systems & Game Developer <br> 🔭 I just started working on a VR game for InMotion VR<br>🌱 I’m currently learning about VR development, and improving my Unity and C# skills. <br>
+🎮 Embedded Systems & Game Developer <br> 👨‍🎓 Student at Fontys University Of Applied Science <br> 🔭 I just started working on a VR game for InMotion VR<br>🌱 I’m currently learning about VR development, and improving my Unity and C# skills. <br>

 <!--
 ## 🌐 Socials: